 - full tuition scholarships available to first-year students in the top 1% of their class; substantial scholarships for other first-year students, depending on GPA and ACT or SAT scores;

 - 98% of students receive scholarships or grants.

 NCAA Division III Athletics

-- The first SLIAC Student-Athlete Advisory Council Community Service Award from the St. Louis Intercollegiate Athletic Conference.
+- Awarded the fourth straight SLIAC Student-Athlete Advisory Council Community Service Award from the St. Louis Intercollegiate Athletic Conference.